r-leyshon/ptspotter/README.md

 `target`: Required.
 The number in the sequential scripts to begin the adjustment.
 The adjustment will affect script with that leading digit and greater.
 Note that digits must be leading the filename and not trailing.
-`directory`: Defaults to "munge".
-The directory holding the sequential scripts to adjust.
+`directory`: The directory holding the sequential scripts to adjust.
 `action`: "up or "down".
 Defaults to "up".
 Whether to adjust file numbers up or down.